More Fun With Less Sugar

 With Easter and all its trapping right around the corner, you may be looking to fill your child’s basket with something other than sugar.
 Perhaps food allergies or dietary restrictions keep you from standard candid contents.
 If so, consider one (or all!) of the options below to give them lots of treats that will last long past the sugar rush.

 Play-Doh: The small containers of Play-Doh work great for stuffing Easter eggs.
-You can get a variety of colors of the tiny containers and stuff the dough into almost any egg, big or small.
+You can get a variety of colors of the tiny containers from Amazon and stuff the dough into almost any egg, big or small.
 Or save yourself some work, and get the dough already neatly packed in egg-shaped containers.

 Blind Bags: Blind bags come in a wide variety of options, and the tiny contents work perfectly for Easter egg stuffing.
 From the Driven Pocket series, tiny Thomas trains, My Little Pony, to L.O.L. and Harry Potter, almost anything comes packed in these small bags and boxes.